 The Council on Social Work Education (CSWE) accredits the Bachelor of Social Work (BSW) program at the university.
-Therefore, graduates are eligible to sit for the social work licensing exam to become Licensed

-Bachelor Social Workers (LBSW).
+Therefore, graduates are eligible to sit for the social work licensing exam to become Licensed Bachelor Social Workers (LBSW).
+Additional information for programs leading to licensure or certification can be found here..
 Types of agencies where BSW graduates often find employment are foster care and adoption, hospitals, schools, military services, child and adult protection, substance abuse, criminal justice, mental health, hospice, home health care, aging, victim services, community outreach, and various other agencies.
 BSW graduates are experiencing a high rate of admission into Master of Social Work programs and are most often granted advanced standing, shortening the length of the master's program to around 40 hours.